webvariants/susi/README.md

 ```
 Now after the setup of all those processors and consumers, we can finally publish an event!
 publish() takes the event as first parameter.
 All events MUST have a topic field.
 Additionally they can have a payload field
-which can contain arbitary data.
+which can contain arbitrary data.
 As a second argument you can specify a finish callback.
 This is somewhat a one-time-consumer.
 It gets called after all processors for this event finished, but gets immediatly deleted afterwards.

 ## Contributors